glourencoffee/Learner/webservices/docs/knowledgearea.md

 If *`{id}`* does not identify an existing knowledge area, raises `NotFoundError`.

 Otherwise, finds all children of the knowledge area identified by *`{id}`*, and behaves as follows:
-- If *`nameFilter`* is absent or empty, returns all those children.
-- Otherwise, returns only the children whose name case-insensitively includes *`nameFilter`*.
+- If *`nameFilter`* is present and not empty, filters in the children whose name case-insensitively includes *`nameFilter`*.
+- If *`type`* is present, filters in the children whose type is same as represented by *`type`*.
+- Returns the filtered-in children, or all children if no filter was given.

 ### Example